This Halacha is an excerpt from our Sefer

-It is our custom to refrain from eating Matzah for thirty days before Pesach, beginning on Purim.
+The Chabad custom is to abstain from eating Matzah from thirty days before Pesach, beginning on Purim.
 [Others have the custom to avoid eating Matzah from Rosh Chodesh Nissan.
 Others only abstain from eating Matzah from the night before the Seder, which is the night of the 14th.
 According to all opinions, it is forbidden to eat Matzah on the day of the 14th of Nissan, Erev Pesach.]

 Q&A on eating Matzah within 30 days

 According to our custom, may one eat Matzah Kefula or Nefucha within thirty days before Pesach?

 No. One is to avoid eating Matzah even if it is possibly Chametz, such as a Kefula or Nefucha.
 However, there are opinions who allow eating such Matzah until Erev Pesach, even for those who avoid Matzah starting thirty days beforehand.

 According to our custom, may one eat non-Shmura Matzah within thirty days before Pesach?

 According to our custom, may one eat machine made Kosher-for-Pesach Matzah within thirty days before Pesach?